sample_neighbors(g, nodes, fanout, edge_dir='in', prob=None, replace=False, copy_ndata=True, copy_edata=True, _dist_training=False)¶

 Node/edge features are not preserved.
 The original IDs of the sampled edges are stored as the dgl.EID feature in the returned graph.

 g (DGLGraph) – The graph.
-Must be on CPU.
+Can be either on CPU or GPU.

 nodes (tensor or dict) –